 Gemini Man was released on Friday, October 11, 2019.

 How was Gemini Man filmed differently?

 Gemini Man was shot on specially modified 3D cameras at 120 frames-per-second.
 (The industry standard is just 24 FPS.)
 The combination of 3D and 120 FPS brings an incredible amount of detail to each shot, along with some of the most vibrant colors I’ve ever seen in a movie.
 Don’t expect the usual 3D gimmicks, just a beautiful movie that’s worth seeing on the big screen.

 As Brent Lang of Variety put it after seeing the movie: “Gemini Man makes a compelling case for 3D and high-frame rates, particularly when it comes to action sequences.”

-At that same press event, producer Jerry Bruckheimer helped explain what sets Gemini Man apart, from a visual perspective.
+At a press event, producer Jerry Bruckheimer helped explain what sets Gemini Man apart from a visual perspective.

 “Ang did it at 120 frames,” Bruckheimer said.
 “So you see every little thing.
 When you see this film, it’s lifelike.”